Benjamin Northey: Conducting

-In 2002 Ben Northey first displayed his interest in contemporary music by conducting the world premiere of Mark Elliott's Concerto for Chinese Sheng and Orchestra with the University of Melbourne Symphony Orchestra.
-From 2002 to 2006, he was Resident Guest Conductor of the Australian Pro Arte Chamber Orchestra (later renamed the Melbourne Chamber Orchestra, of which he was Principal Guest Conductor 2007–10).
+In 2002 Northey first displayed his interest in contemporary music by conducting the world premiere of Mark Elliott's Concerto for Chinese Sheng and Orchestra with the University of Melbourne Symphony Orchestra.
+From 2002 to 2006, he was resident guest conductor of the Australian Pro Arte Chamber Orchestra (later renamed the Melbourne Chamber Orchestra, of which he was principal guest conductor from 2007 to 2010).
 His major professional conducting debut came in 2003 with the Melbourne Symphony Orchestra, in a concert at the Myer Music Bowl that included Beethoven's 6th Symphony.
 In 2005 he made his official European conducting debut with the Mozarteum Orchestra Salzburg.
 He was also a visiting artist at the Australian National Academy of Music and a guest lecturer in conducting at the University of Melbourne.

 Since returning to Australia in 2006, Northey has been a regular guest conductor with all the Australian state symphony orchestras.
-He has also led opera productions including La Boheme, Turandot, Carmen, L'elisir d'amore, The Tales of Hoffmann, La sonnambula, Sweeney Todd, Orpheus in the Underworld, Don Giovanni and Così fan tutte, for companies such as the State Opera of South Australia, Opera Australia and New Zealand Opera and the ballet A Midsummer Night's Dream for the Queensland Ballet.
-In 2006 he worked with Hilltop Hoods and the Adelaide Symphony Orchestra to create an orchestral take on the Hoods' platinum-selling album "The Hard Road Restrung".
+He has also led opera productions including Candide, La bohème, Turandot, Carmen, L'elisir d'amore, The Tales of Hoffmann, La sonnambula, Sweeney Todd, Orpheus in the Underworld, Don Giovanni and Così fan tutte, for companies such as the State Opera of South Australia, Opera Australia Victorian Opera and New Zealand Opera and the ballet A Midsummer Night's Dream for the Queensland Ballet.
+In 2006 he worked with Hilltop Hoods and the Adelaide Symphony Orchestra to create an orchestral take on the Hoods' platinum-selling album The Hard Road Restrung.
 This unique collaboration won an ARIA Award.
-His orchestral arrangements have been used by Tim Minchin, k.d. lang, The Whitlams and Dan Sultan.
-In 2009 Northey was appointed Conductor of the Melbourne Symphony Orchestra (MSO)'s Education Program.
+His orchestral arrangements have been used by Tim Minchin, k.d. lang, Lior Attar, The Whitlams and Dan Sultan.

-In 2011 he was appointed Associate Conductor of the MSO (officially the Patricia Riordan Associate Conductor Chair) In 2017 the position was extended to the end of the 2017 season.
+In 2011 he was appointed associate conductor of the MSO (officially the Patricia Riordan Associate Conductor Chair).
+In 2017 the position was extended to the end of the 2017 season.
 This position was created especially for Northey, and is the only associate conductor position in any Australian state orchestra.
 In 2012 he was a last-minute replacement when Scottish conductor Donald Runnicles fell ill before an MSO Master Series concert, which included Mahler's 4th Symphony and Shostakovich's Violin Concerto No. 1 performed by Julian Rachlin.
-He now conducts the popular MSO Town Hall concert series.
+He is credited with re-invigorating the MSO Town Hall concert series.

 Contemporary compositions he has premiered include works by Deborah Cheetham, Peter Sculthorpe, Catherine Milliken, Brett Dean, Elena Kats-Chernin, Matthew Hindson, and Brenton Broadstock.
-On 5 November 2014 he was seen by a national television audience when he conducted the Sydney Symphony Orchestra and Sydney Philharmonia Choir in the Sydney Town Hall at the State Memorial Service for the late former Prime Minister Gough Whitlam.
-He is Co-Artistic Director with Paul Grabowsky of the Hush Music Foundation which produces recordings of therapeutic music for use at the Royal Children's Hospital in Melbourne.
+On 5 November 2014 he was seen by a national television audience when he conducted the Sydney Symphony Orchestra and Sydney Philharmonia Choir in the Sydney Town Hall at the state memorial service for former Prime Minister Gough Whitlam.